 That the policy is ineffective is obvious when the EPA says Ireland will miss its 2020 emissions limits from 2016 or, at the latest, 2017.
 And we are unlikely to meet our 2020 Renewables targets in Electricity, Heat or Transport.
 Using new nuclear would allow us to meet our emissions targets in an affordable manner while still maintaining a reliable energy supply.

 Given that we will miss our Emissions and Renewables targets, incur extra costs and inconvenience in building overhead lines and pylons, cause widespread protests over wind farms and so on, and face large increases in costs associated with this inadequate policy, why not step back and take a look at what Nuclear can do for Ireland?

-For all these reasons, we should consider what role nuclear will play when our coal fired station at Moneypoint closes between 2025 and 2030.
-We may also need to use carbon storage technology.
+We should especially consider what role nuclear will play when our coal fired station at Moneypoint closes between 2025 and 2030.

 New Nuclear will lead to small plants – suitable for Ireland – with no emissions and they can even use nuclear waste as fuel!
-The current legislative bans on nuclear energy in Ireland are preventing us from allowing nuclear to help our renewables supply clean, cheap and reliable electricity.
+But the current legislative bans on nuclear energy in Ireland are preventing us from allowing nuclear to help our renewables supply clean, cheap and reliable electricity.

 The question of nuclear energy arises now because the coal burning station at Moneypoint, which provided our most affordable baseload electricity since 1985, approaches its end of life by 2025.
 It is critical for our society and economy that we select its most appropriate replacement in terms of affordability, emissions, reliability and safety.